-Hospital Homebound Program is located in Sanford, FL and is one of 73 schools in Seminole School District.
-It is a sp-ed school that serves 54 students in grades PK-12.
+Hospital/Homebound Program is located in Kissimmee, FL and is one of 65 schools in Osceola School District.
+It is a sp-ed school that serves 39 students in grades K-12.

 Special Education schools are public schools that provide special services for children with disabilities (special physical, mental, or learning needs).
 Many special education schools also provide vocational training, adapted physical education, and assistive technology for their students.

 Hospital/Homebound Program did not make AYP in 2011.
 Under No Child Left Behind, a school makes Adequate Yearly Progress (AYP) if it achieves the minimum levels of improvement determined by the state of Florida in terms of student performance and other accountability measures.
 See Hospital/Homebound Program's test results to learn more about school performance.more

 In 2011, Hospital/Homebound Program had 49% of students eligible for free or reduced price lunch programs.
 Florida had 56% of eligible students for free or reduced price lunch programs.
 Eligibility for the National School Lunch Program is based on family income levels.